ezequielabregu/code-that-sounds/book-kanban.md

 - Add image captions.
 - Reference images from internet or with third-party owners.
 - Create a better cover image for the book.
+- Numerate patches according to the chapter and section.
+- Numerate tables according to the chapter and section.

 #### Sequencers